 None of those options work well for me because when I say ‘avid’ I mean I read multiple books a week.
 To have them shipped, or buy them would cost way too much money.

 Well, the truth is quite different and quite sinister.
 First off, the family gets stranded on the most magical deserted island ever.
 There are kangaroos, buffalo, apes, baboons, penguins, hyenas and elephants all living there.
 I know it was written in the 1800’s when much of the world was unexplained, but c’mon!
-Even back then they had to know that elephants and penguins live in two totally different climates!
+Even back then they had to know that elephants, penguins and buffalo live in two totally different climates!

 Also on this island is every kind of useful plant from all over the world.
 There is an African tar tree for making shoes and plastics, a New Zealand tall grass to weave clothes, some kind of wax berry to make candles from South America, and all kinds of delicious edibles.
 There are also palm trees and bamboo forests right next to one another.
-Again, it just seems a little too unbelievable for me.
+It just stretched any suspension of disbelief a bit far.

-As if that didn’t make their life easy enough, the ship they were crashed on carried enough goods to supply a whole, brand new colony for several months.
+As if that didn’t make their life easy enough, the ship they were crashed on carried enough goods to supply an entire brand new colony for several months.
 There were barrels of butter, salt, ham, grain, livestock animals, tools (enough to make a sawmill and a grist mill), clothes and all manner of useful items.
 How could these people not survive after all the supplies that are available to them?!
+Ingenuity and know-how my ass.

 But the worst thing is how they act.
 They are all polite, and very “Godly” but they have no respect for their environment.
 They shoot first and ask questions later…literally.
 They have the lightest trigger fingers and take down all sorts of amazing creatures for mere pleasure.
 I’m not a hunter myself, but I’m not against it.
 In survival style books I understand the necessity to talk about, and show, hunting.